Camera-Ready Paper Instructions

 Submission to OpenReview

-On OpenReview, you will be able to upload your camera-ready version by clicking on the “Edit” button.
+On OpenReview, you are now able to upload your camera-ready version by clicking on the “Edit” button and then selecting "Camera Ready Revision".

-At this point, you can change author order, but you cannot add new authors.
+At this point, you can change author order (in the camera-ready form), but you cannot add new authors.
 No exceptions.

 The final version will appear in the PMLR proceedings.
 You will need to agree to JMLR’s publishing terms (license agreement).